Cerrado/VectorCompass/README.md

 - **Weaviate Connection**: Connect to any Weaviate instance with support for HTTP/HTTPS and API key authentication
 - **Collection Browser**: View available collections in your Weaviate instance
+- **Collection Management**: Delete collections directly from the UI
 - **Object Viewer**: Display objects from any collection in both table and card formats
 - **Real-time Data**: Refresh collections to see the latest data
 - **Cross-platform**: Works on iOS, Android, and web